jfeltkamp/cookiesjsr/README.md

 var dispatcher = {
   matomo: {
     activate: function() {
       // Do stuff to enable Matomo.
+See best practices below.
     },
     fallback: function() {
       // Do stuff to fallback.
 E.g. display layer where the benefits are explained,